scds/text-analysis-2/behind.md

 ## Dominant Datasets

 As we have already  in the lesson, there are numerous in which natural language processing can be . is the training dataset used in machine learning to recognize patterns that will be applied to .
+For example, choices in how to label data, what data is included

 For example,